Couples and Marriage Counseling in Columbia, SC

 What is Emotionally Focused Couples Therapy (EFT)

 Emotionally Focused Couples Therapy (EFT) is designed to help couples understand each other’s emotions and respond effectively to each other’s needs.
-It is a collaborative model based on adult attachment theory and is widely heralded as one of the most successful approaches to creating loving relationships and lasting bonds.
+It is a collaborative couples and marriage counseling model based on adult attachment theory and is widely heralded as one of the most successful approaches to creating loving relationships and lasting bonds.

-In EFT, couples learn to identify their negative communication cycle, how to be with feelings together, reach towards and be responsive to each other in more loving and positive ways.
+In Emotionally Focused Couples Therapy, couples learn to identify their negative communication cycle, how to be with feelings together, reach towards and be responsive to each other in more loving and positive ways.
 Couples create the safety, trust, and support that they long for when they clearly communicate and respond to one another’s attachment needs.

 Emotionally Focused Therapy is based on the following assumptions: